 I’m a fairly fast hiker (or at least I used to be) and I’m also accustomed to hiking with a kid on my back or by my side, so getting to hike on my own at my pace felt amazing!
 I tried to stop and take pictures, but I really just wanted to hike.

-We were on the shuttle at about 8am and the start of the trail was still pretty quiet.
-I was on my own or passing the odd group of people all the way to Scout Lookout.
+We were on the Zion shuttle at about 8am and the start of the Angels Landing trail was still pretty quiet.
+I was on my own or passing the odd group of people all the way up to Scout Lookout.

-The wonderful thing about this hike is that it’s beautiful right from the get-go as you cross the Virgin River and start the climb up.
+The wonderful thing about the Angels Landing hike is that it’s beautiful right from the get-go as you cross the Virgin River and start the climb up.
 It’s in the shade to start in the morning, so enjoy being cool.
 It won’t be for long as you start having to shed layers when you start the ascent.

 From there you’ll enter Refrigerator Canyon before you start up Walters Wiggles.
 Walters Wiggles is a series of 21 switchbacks.
 It sounds intimidating, but it’s really not that bad.
 They are so short and you get through this section pretty quickly.